drexlerd/sketch-learner/README.md

     return exps
 ```

-In this file, we define a `debug` experiment that does three things: 1) it uses a predefined set of instance from a directory and 2) it turns off the feature generator, and 3) adds handcrafted domain specific features.
+In this file, we define a `debug` experiment that does two things: 1) it turns off the feature generator, and 2) adds handcrafted domain specific features.
 You can also modify other hyperparameters from the [list of default parameters](https://github.com/drexlerd/sketch-learner/blob/main/learning/learner/src/util/defaults.py).
 You can additionally pass this script to the call as follows.

 ```console
 python3 learner/learning/main.py --domain <path/to/pddl/domain> --task_dir <path/to/pddl/problems> --width 1 --exp_id gripper:debug